Barnakghosh07/Sales_Insights_PowerBI_Project/README.md

 # Sales_Insights_PowerBI_Project
-It is an end to end sales insight Power Bi Project,
+It is an end to end sales insight Power Bi Project.